richardlasmith/Cloud-EC2/README.md

 <h2>Create and Launching Configuration Objectives</h2>

-- Create a Amazon EC2 Instance
+- Create an Amazon EC2 Instance
 - Configure a user data script to display the instance details.
 - Launch a second Amazon EC2 instance in a different Availability Zone.